Open to Opportunities · Chicago, IL

 A love of technology and tacos turned into a company.

 Some origin stories make more sense than they should.
-I built Techo Tuesday to bring real tech and AI automation services to homeowners and small businesses across Chicagoland.
+I built Techo Tuesday to bring enterprise and federal-grade AI frameworks to small and mid-sized businesses across Chicagoland.
 No contracts.
 No nonsense.
 Just good work and smart solutions.
 On the business side, I translate enterprise-grade AI tooling (LLM orchestration, prompt engineering, Zapier, n8n, Copilot, Claude, ChatGPT, Notion AI) into solutions that local operators can actually adopt.
 Same rigor, smaller scale.
 Curious about what I'm building?

 Come see what I'm building